Hi30MC/hipster-rom-generator/README.md

         └── door_1.schem
 ```

+To prime the python virtual environment, you will need to run:

+`./venv_primer.sh`

 To generate a given door's sequence, first run that door's `gen_seq.py` with:

 `python3 ./gen/<door name>/gen_seq.py <params, if specified in file>`